10 of the World’s Most Incredible Micro Hotels

 Situated in one of the most unusual places one would ever think of finding a hotel, the Crane Hotel Faralda is built inside a – as the name implies – crane.
 With three European Hospitality awards already at its belt, the Crane Hotel is Europe’s most unique hotel experience.

 Once a dilapidated scrap, it’s now a hidden gem in Amsterdam which offers a sensational sleeping experience, with a total of three luxury hotel suites and a Jacuzzi on the top of the crane.
 The unique project posed a lot of technical problems but the finality exceeded any expectations, as the hotel is very sought after.
-Oh, and before booking, just make sure you don’t have fear of heights.
+Oh, and before booking, just make sure you don’t have fear of heights, since this old harbor crane is 164 feet high.

 2. Snoozebox – Mobile Luxury Micro Hotels